develooper1994/LinuxCommandLine/English/FilePath.md

 ```

 1. It doesn't output new line character if it used with `-z` option.
 Can be used with `xargs -0`
-2. `-s` option behavior stand out from other command used to resolve file path.
+2. `-s` option behavior stands out from other commands used to resolve file path.

-    > Lets presume "/usr/bin/X11/" is symbolic link to "/usr/bin/".
+    > Let's presume "/usr/bin/X11/" is symbolic link to "/usr/bin/".

     ``` shell
     realpath /../usr/bin/X11/./xterm        # /usr/bin/xterm